eliasbagley/eliasbagley.github.io/_posts/2015-09-30-making-network-requests-with-alamofire.markdown

 An executable is worth a thousand words, so you can find a working example of the code on [Github][source-github].
-The device will host a local test server so you can make network requests to a mocked Artilce API.
+The example code will host a local test server so you can make network requests to a mocked Artilce API.

 [carthage-github]: https://github.com/Carthage/Carthage